myi2/Text-Analysis-Project_myi2/README.md

-# Text-Analysis-Project
+# Text-Analysis-Project: Insightful Movie Reviews: NLP Analysis of Movie Critiques

 Please read the [instructions](instructions.md).

-Insightful Movie Reviews: NLP Analysis of Movie Critiques

 In this project, I focused on analyzing a dataset of movie reviews to uncover insights through text analysis, sentiment analysis, and frequency distribution of words.
 Using Natural Language Processing (NLP) techniques and tools such as NLTK and scikit-learn, I aimed to process and analyze the data to understand common themes, sentiments, and the significance of certain words within the reviews.
 The goal was to create a system that could provide a deeper understanding of the textual data, helping in sentiment analysis and identifying key trends in movie reviews.